Erlite/Valerie/README.md

 ---

-Rick is written in C# using Discord.Net library 1.0 Beta.
-Rick can be ran on .Net Framework 4.0+ and .Net Core 1.0+.
-Rick has over 70+ Commands to keep you busy and happy!
+Valerie is written in C# using Discord.Net library 1.0 Beta.
+Valerie can be ran on .Net Framework 4.0+ and .Net Core 1.0+.

 Leave a 🌟 if you :heart: it.
 Best way to show support 💪.